jan-dh/figma-tailwindcss/README.md

 Import the `theme.js` file in to your `tailwind.config.js` configuration file to use it:

-*Require syntax
+**Require syntax**

 `const myTheme = require(./theme);`

-the require syntax will make sure your custom values get picked up by the (Intelligent Tailwind CSS plugin)[https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss].
+the require syntax will make sure your custom values get picked up by the [Intelligent Tailwind CSS plugin](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss).
 If you want to use this syntax, remove the `export default theme` statement from your theme file

-*Import syntax
+**Import syntax**

 `import 'myTheme' from './theme`

 #### Extending the default theme